 - Combine the water and salt in a mixing bowl, stir.
 Add the dry yeast, and give the bowl a stir.
 Cover with a kitchen towel and allow the yeast to rest for 5 minutes.

-- Add the flour in a large bowl or in the bowl of a stand mixer.
+- Add the flour, garlic powder, and Italian seasoning into a large bowl or in the bowl of a stand mixer.
 Make a well in the center and pour in the olive oil and yeast mix.
 Slowly stir using a wooden spoon or a whisk.
 Once it’s just about combined, turn the dough out onto a leveled, clean work surface dusted with bread flour.
 (If you are using a stand mixer, proceed with the dough attachment and begin to knead on medium-low speed for 6-7 minutes or until the dough is stretchy but not sticky)

 - Use your hands (add pressure to the heel of your palm pushing forward) to knead the dough to a smooth consistency.
 This might take up to 12-15 minutes.